How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 My local Industrial Metal Supply cut 10 mounting plates from 0.040" black painted aluminum for about $6 ea, though they are black on one side only and thus look a little nicer if spray painted black on the back.
 I plan to get some custom fabricated enclosures at some point that will be nicely finished with all needed mounting holes pre-drilled and cut.
 These should look great and save easily 1-2 hours of time per node in cutting, drilling, rounding corners, filing edges and painting.

-For optimal portability and durability the node components should be mounted in/on an enclosure such as a project box, mounting board, rack shelf, or a clear plastic carry case.
+For optimal portability and durability the node components should be mounted in/on an enclosure such as a project box, mounting plate, rack shelf, or a clear plastic carry case.
 Optionally all components can be mounted inside (as opposed to on) an enclosure or case.
 By setting up the MiniPC BIOS to turn On by default after power is applied, and because the RT85's have a regular analog volume knob with on/off switch, no access is needed to the PC or radios once they have been configured.
 It's preferable to have these easily accessible and clearly visible, but if the node will often be taken portable in harsh environments it's probably better for the PC and HTs to be inside an enclosure.
-With this approach however a cooling fan and some ventilation slots are needed to prevent heat buildup.
+With this approach however a cooling fan and some ventilation slots would likely be needed to prevent heat buildup.

+Using right-angle 2.5mm & 3.5mm plugs to go into the HTs greatly reduces the amount of space they take up.
+Everything then fits nicely on a 10" x 4.5" mounting plate.
 With everything on a mounting plate the MiniPC can be turned on and off with its power switch, a separate power switch for the HTs can be used, and the node is then easier to use and more portable, with total dimensions as small as 10" x 3" x 5".
-An ABS, polycarbonate, aluminum or steel box on the back can nicely enclose the power supplies and wiring.
-Or instead of a separate mounting plate and enclosure a single larger enclosure can be used, but this would be less space-efficient.

 Aluminum or powder-coated steel for the mounting plate and/or enclosure ensures maximum durability and reduced chance of RFI while also not being flammable like most plastic materials.

-For portable applications a small LiFePO4 battery and charger could be included in the enclosure allowing the node to work anywhere that WiFi is available.
+For portable applications a small battery and charger could be included in the enclosure allowing the node to work anywhere that WiFi is available.

 Ideally the MiniPC used will run on the same voltage as the HTs, in which case one 7.5V 3A power supply can power everything.
 This can save significant space and allow the node to be powered from a single AC wall adapter or from a 12VDC input with step-down regulator(s).
-A power supply enclosure, IEC inlet, power switch and grounded power cord are nice but not required.
-It's nice to build things to "industrial-grade" standards, but keeping the design as simple as possible can save time, reduce costs, and increase flexibility.

 Setup Steps